predmaxim/screen-reader-wp-plugin/README.md

 - `test_page/index.html` — Test page
 - `webpack.config.js` — Build configuration

-## Build output structure

-After building, the `test_page/` folder will contain `screen-reader.bundle.js` with all JavaScript and CSS code included.

 ## TODO:
 - Implement a build script to package the plugin into a zip file.